Kattis91/food-is-good/README.md

   - Articles:
     - [Foolish Developer.
 Simple Quiz App Using JavaScript & HTML (Free Code)](https://foolishdeveloper.com/javascript-quiz-app/).
     - [Sitepoint.
 How to Make a Simple JavaScript Quiz](https://www.sitepoint.com/simple-javascript-quiz/).

+- The code that is used to build the score area and functions that are used to increase both score and amount of wrong answers are borrowed from Love Maths Project.